Tyreezew/Team-Profile-Generator/README.md

 The user should clone the repository from GitHub and download node.
 This application also requires a file system (fs) and inquirer module.
 For testing purposes, this application uses Jest.
 So, ensure Inquirer and Jest packages are installed.

 # Usage
-The user will naviagte to the index.js file in the terminal.
+The user will navigate to the index.js file in the terminal.
 The user should then type node index.js in the terminal where they will then be prompted with a series of questions.
 After the user answers each question and add all of their desired team members, the user's input will be added to specific sections of the newly generated HTML file.
 ![Screen Shot 2022-02-03 at 10 47 30 PM](https://user-images.githubusercontent.com/43646678/152592506-333ae534-c566-4aae-bf7d-8c37217c9a8f.png)
-[Screenshot of working generated HTML file.] https://watch.screencastify.com/v/RXYQNyzUVOrEsRpTdalc [walkthrough video]
+[Screenshot of working generated HTML file.] https://watch.screencastify.com/v/RXYQNyzUVOrEsRpTdalc

+[walkthrough video]

 # License
 This project is licensed under the [MIT License].

-#Tests
+# Tests
 Click the link below to watch a walkthrough video of testing. https://watch.screencastify.com/v/YPYpqiWPTmunDPEATG1T